-The author of four novels and five works of non-fiction, Jennifer has spent her working life as a writer across many genres – fiction, non-fiction, biography, journalism, reviewing, policy research, and speech-writing.
-Commended by critics for the clarity and elegance of her own writing, she is adept at communicating the principles of good writing to different audiences, and at helping others to express their ideas clearly and effectively.
+Writing is Jennifer’s life.
+The author of four novels and six works of non-fiction, she brings to her workshops experience and insights gained as a writer across many disciplines: fiction, non-fiction, history, biography, journalism, reviewing, policy research and writing speeches for public figures.
+Commended by critics for the clarity and conviction of her own writing, she is adept at helping you find the right words to communicate your ideas cleanly, cogently and to greatest effect.

-A first-class graduate in modern languages, she started out in social policy research, spent a year with a private writing consultancy, and continues to write and edit reports for government departments, public and private bodies in fields as varied as economics and data protection.
+A first-class graduate in modern languages, Jennifer started out in social policy research, spent a year with a private writing consultancy and undertook writing and editing commissions for government departments, private and public bodies.
+She continues to offer writing advice to business and the professions.

 Since her first Royal Literary Fund (RLF) writing fellowship in 2007 mentoring students at Queen Mary University of London, Jennifer has increasingly focused on doctoral and postdoctoral researchers and academic staff, establishing a new fellowship at King’s College London exclusively for researchers and helping another Russell Group university communicate the impact of its research to a general audience.

 Jennifer’s lively workshops use creative techniques to develop your writing craft, helping you to further your career and enjoy your writing more.